tesseract-robotics/tesseract/README.md

 ..
 NOTE: You can replace **LCOV** above with **GCOV** or **GCOVR**.

+## Boost Serialization

+This package leverages boost serialization.
+When adding new classes which may be inherited from and then serialized as the base type it is imported to add the following macros for the base type and all derived types.

+- Header
+  - `BOOST_SERIALIZATION_ASSUME_ABSTRACT(tesseract_common::JointLimits) // Only if abstract`
+  - `BOOST_CLASS_EXPORT_KEY(tesseract_common::JointLimits)`
+- Cpp
+  - `BOOST_CLASS_EXPORT_IMPLEMENT(tesseract_common::JointLimits)`

 ## Create Debian Package (Linux) or NuGet Package (Windows)

 The following process will generate a Debian or NuGet package leveraging cmake and cpack based on the OS.